ozanmuyes/admin/src/listeners/README.md

 Listeners are (obviously) counter-parts of corresponding event (or events).
 Each and every file in this directory (`/src/listeners`) will be automatically initialized whenever it exports an initialization method.
 Preferably as default export.
+Thus the listener **MUST export a function** either default or as a named export (export as 'initialize').
+This function is _the_ initialization function which can be sync or async (can return Promise).
 The instance of the registrar event bus will be passed as the first argument of the initialization method to register (`bus.$on`) callbacks.